Read case data

 Introduction

-The initial step in outbreak analysis involves importing the target
+The initial step in outbreak analysis typically involves importing

-Outbreak data is typically stored in files of diverse formats,
+database).
+Outbreak data can be stored in diverse formats, relational

-relational database management systems (RDBMS), or health information
+database management systems (RDBMS), or health information systems

-particularly well-suited for storing institutional health data.
-This
+well-suited for collecting and storing large-scal institutional health

-episode will elucidate the process of reading cases from these
+data.
+This episode will elucidate the process of reading cases from

 Let’s start by loading the package rio to read data